 - Listen to and believe them.
 Allow them time to talk freely and do not ask leading questions - Stay calm and do not show that you are shocked or upset - Tell the child they have done the right thing in telling you.
 Do not tell them they should have told you sooner - Explain what will happen next and that you will have to pass this information on.
 Do not promise to keep it a secret - On CPOMS (Child Protection Online Management System) write up your conversation as soon as possible in the child's own words.
-Stick to the facts, and do not put your own judgement on it - If unable to record on CPOMS sign and date the write-up and pass it on to the DSL. - Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1), and tell the DSL as soon as possible that you have done so.
+Stick to the facts, and do not put your own judgement on it - If unable to record on CPOMS sign and date the write-up and pass it on to the DSL. - Alternatively, if appropriate, make a referral to children's social care and/or the police directly (see 7.1),

-7.3 If you discover that FGM has taken place or a pupil is at risk of FGM
+If you discover that FGM has taken place or a pupil is at risk of FGM